12ian34/rattata/README.md

 - allow user to select a minimum quantity of tickets required.
 - warn user in case resale queue is not active for the event.
 - allow user to track multiple different ticket types (e.g. different sale stages, or ticket + car park pass).
+- allow user to track multiple events with one single script invocation, perhaps through multiple arguments.
 - test script against more events. perhaps there are other issues such as odd ticketing structures and hierarchies.